To import objects from an existing database:

 To set a baseline at the command line, use the MSBuild tool to deploy the migration log objects and insert the baseline row(s).
 Pass in a value for the

 /p:BaselineUptoMigrationId= argument containing the ID of the Migration script up to which you want your baseline to be established (see notes below).
 To retrieve the ID, open the migration script (e.g. 0001_Imported-Objects.sql) and copy the value of the ID attribute within the

 Including multiple scripts in the baseline

-If you created multiple scripts when you imported your database, specify the last script that was imported/added to the project for the BaselineUptoMigrationId property value.
-For example, if you specify
+Typically the first script you have imported is used as the baseline, but If you created multiple scripts when you imported your database, specify the last script that was imported/added to the project for the BaselineUptoMigrationId property value.
+For example, if you specify the ID of

 By default, ReadyRoll will use Windows Authentication to connect to your database.
 If you would like to use SQL Server authentication instead, specify the /p:TargetUserName=... and /p:TargetPassword=... command line arguments.